FioChuck/normalized_data_gen/README.md

 # Local Development

-When developing locally using [Metals](https://scalameta.org/metals/) or IntelliJ, credentials must be available for authentication to BigQuery.
+When developing locally using [Metals](https://scalameta.org/metals/) or IntelliJ, credentials must be available to authentication with BigQuery.
 Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the service account key json file path.
 More info [here](https://cloud.google.com/docs/authentication/application-default-credentials).

 > //TODO switch credential configuration file to workload identity federation.